 Regulation 37(3) sets out a list of factors to be taken into account in determining whether a situation poses a lower risk of money laundering or terrorist financing, such that SDD measures can be applied.
 However, you should be aware that the presence of one or more of the factors in 37(3) is not necessarily indicative that a given situation is low

 Comply with requirements relating to politically exposed persons

-Politically exposed persons (PEPs) have been a focus for FATF and the EU in recent years due to growing concerns about PEPs using their political positions to corruptly enrich themselves.
+Politically exposed persons (PEPs) have been a focus for FATF and the EU in recent years due to growing concerns about them using their political positions to corruptly enrich themselves.

-Under the regulations you are required to have appropriate risk management systems and procedures in place to determine whether a client, or the beneficial owner of a client is PEP, or a family member of known close associate of a PEP.
+Under the MLR 2017 you’re required to have appropriate risk management systems and procedures in place to determine whether a client, or the beneficial owner of a client, is PEP, or a family member of known close associate of a PEP.
 You will also need to have appropriate risk management systems and procedures in place to manage the enhanced risks arising from your relationship with the client.